Glasgow-College-UESTC/ip-lectures/2024_lecture_FM_4.md

 # The Limiter and Bandpass Filter

 - Amplitude variations create noise and interference 👎
-- We first a limiter circuit to limit any amplitude fluctuations
+- We first use a limiter circuit to limit any amplitude fluctuations
 $$
 v_o(t)= \begin{cases}+1 & v_i(t)>0 \\ -1 & v_i(t)<0\end{cases}
 $$